UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_03.md

 the axis ticks so that it is easy to compare their position to the points.

-This is particularly useful when they points might be further away from the axis ticks, such as in the next slide.
+This is particularly useful when the points might be further away from the axis ticks, such as in the next slide.

 ---